maxmin13/aws-datacenter/README.md

 ## Create the application DNS hosted zone.
-To create a new hosted zone for the domain in app_consts.sh MAXMIN_TLD='maxmin.it.' run the script:
+Create a new hosted zone for the domain in app_consts.sh maxmin.it:
 ```
 amazon/dns/hostedzone/make.sh
 ```
-The creation of a hosted zone take a few days.

 ## Create the AWS datacenter (VPC):
-After domain and hosted zone have become operative, to create the AWS datacenter run the script:
+After domain and hosted zone have become operative, create the AWS datacenter by running the script:
 ```
 cd aws-datacenter
 amazon/run/make.sh